MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/the-security-token-service-is-not-available.md

 **Resolution: Replace the STS certificate.**

-1. Check the event logs to verify the Event ID 8311 to confirm that the STS certificate is expired.
+1. Check in the Application Event Log for the Event ID 8311 to confirm that the STS certificate is expired.

 2. Replace the STS certificate.
 For more information, see [Replace the STS certificate for SharePoint Server](https://docs.microsoft.com/sharepoint/administration/replace-the-sts-certificate).